Montana Medicaid Definition

 What Defines “Income”

 For Medicaid eligibility purposes, any income that a Medicaid applicant receives is counted.
-To clarify, this income can come from any source.
-Examples include employment wages, alimony payments, Veteran’s benefits, pension payments, Social Security Disability Income, Social Security Income, Supplemental Security Income, IRA withdrawals, and stock dividends.
-However, when only one spouse of a married couple is applying for Medicaid, only the income of the applicant is counted.
-Said another way, the income of the non-applicant spouse is disregarded.
+Income can come from any source and includes employment wages, alimony payments, Veteran’s benefits, pension payments, Social Security Disability Income, Social Security Income, Supplemental Security Income, IRA withdrawals, and stock dividends.
+Holocaust restitution payments and Covid-19 stimulus checks are not considered income and do not impact Medicaid eligibility.

 What Defines “Assets”

 It is vital that one does not give away assets or sell them for less than fair market value in an attempt to meet Medicaid’s asset limit.
-This is because Montana has a Medicaid Look-Back Period, which is a period of 60 months (5 years) that dates back from one’s Medicaid application date.
-During this time frame, Medicaid checks all past transfers to ensure no assets were sold or given away for less than they are worth.
-If one is found to be in violation of the look-back period, one will be penalized with a period of Medicaid ineligibility.
+This is because Montana has a 60-month (5 year) Medicaid Look-Back Period that immediately precedes one’s Medicaid application date.
+During the “look back”, Medicaid checks all past transfers to ensure no assets were sold or given away for less than they are worth.
+If one violated the look-back period, they will be penalized with a period of Medicaid ineligibility.

 Qualifying When Over the Limits